Fusion-Power-Plant-Framework/tokamak-neutron-source/README.md

 # Installation

 We don't try to manage the installation of your neutronics codes.
 We recommend you install your neutronics code first.
-If you are using `tokamak-neutron-source` to create an OpenMC source a simple install of OpenMC using `conda` can be done with:
+If you are using `tokamak-neutron-source` to create an OpenMC source you can create a simple install of OpenMC using `conda` with:

 ```bash
 conda install -c conda-forge 'openmc>=0.15.0'
 ```

-To install the lastest release of `tokamak-neutron-source`
+To install the latest release of `tokamak-neutron-source`

 ```bash
 pip install tokamak-neutron-source